lqhuang/blog/about.md

 Partial facts about me

-- Old school lifestyle
-- Do workout every two days
+- A cup of coffee every morning
 - Art and classical film fans
-- A cup of coffee every morning
 - Boring tech stacks in production, aggressive cutting-edge in side projects
-- Cannot leetcode
+- Cannot leetcode, so I cannot get a job in giants
+- Do workout every two days
+- Like coding more than writing
+- Not a computer science major, but be a software architect in two companies
+- Old school lifestyle